canonical-web-and-design/tutorials.ubuntu.com/tutorials/try-ubuntu-before-you-install/try-ubuntu-before-you-install.md

 ## Enjoy Ubuntu
 Duration: 0:01

-Your live desktop should appear.
-Have a look around, check out the [new features][ubuntufeatures] and enjoy the simplicity of Ubuntu's intuitive interface.
+Your *live* desktop will appear.
+Have a look around, check out the [new features][ubuntufeatures], and enjoy the simplicity of Ubuntu's intuitive interface.

 You can still choose to install Ubuntu after passing the Welcome pane by clicking on the **Install Ubuntu** icon on the desktop background.